First, K.I.L. Strap stands for “Kopfjäger Immobilizing Loop Strap.”

 Using the Strap

-Kopfjäger’s combination of a tripod-mounted gun rest, whether you opt for a Reaper Grip or Reaper Rail, is designed to provide fatigue-free, rock-solid shooting for more effective shot placement in virtually any situation.
+Kopfjäger’s combination of a tripod-mounted precision rest, whether you opt for a Reaper Grip or Reaper Rail, is designed to provide fatigue-free, rock-solid shooting for more effective shot placement in virtually any situation.

 The K.I.L.
 Strap further enhances effective shot placement to the point of precision shooting, especially using a Reaper Rail where shooters also are able to adjust cant.
 The resulting performance of the rest and K.I.L.
 Strap, given a veteran shooter, capable firearm and good ammunition is long-range precision shooting from an ultra-comfortable, unshakeable standing position.